Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 Index schema:
 A new field 'parent_id' is added to the index.
 This is used internally by indexer to manage life cycle of chunks.

+This feature is not supported in free sku.
+To support in basic sku, please remove semantic ranker options from integratedvectorizationstrategy.

 ### Removing documents from search index
 Once documents are removed from datasource such as blob, indexers in ai search is responsible to keep track and remove documents from the index.